AmruhaAhmed/Exploratory-Data-Analysis-on-Retail-Sales-Data/README.md

-# 🛒 Retail Sales Data Analysis of Shopping Malls in Istanbul, Turkey
+# 🛒 Exploratory Data Analysis on Retail Sales Data

 I have used a dataset from Kaggle (public domain) related to the Retail Sales Data collected from 10 different shopping malls in Istanbul, Turkey.